noahjacob/flask-test/README.md

 ```
 pip3 install flask-cors
 ```
-3. Enter your MySQL database credentials in `server.py` to connect to the database.
+3. Enter your MySQL database credentials in `server.py` to connect to the database `or` Use the sql dumps of the database.
 ```py
 db = mysql.connector.connect(
     host="localhost",